 4. SUN TEMPLE, ODISHA

-5. GOLDEN TEMPLE, AMRITSAR
+5. GOLDEN TEMPLE, AMRITSAR North India

 The Golden temple is also known as Darbar Sahib and famously known as Sri Harmandir Sahib.
 It is situated in Amritsar and is an important pilgrimage site for Sikhism.
-It is surrounded by sacred pool which is believed to wash away all sins and heal pain.
-It has four open doors which signifies that people from all religion are welcome inside.
+It is surrounded by a sacred pool which is believed to wash away all sins and heal the pain.
+It has four open doors which signify that people from all religion are welcome inside.
 In 1589, its first stone was laid by Guru Arjun Dev – the 5th Sikh Guru.